 I am writing with exciting news!
 With support from the U.S. Department of Education, the Kennedy Center for the Performing Arts has launched a three-year data initiative in partnership with Chicago-based Ingenuity to bring its collective impact data platform, artlook®, to six Any Given Child cities beginning this year .
 I am thrilled to announce that <City Name> has been selected as part of this initiative, and <Org Name> will be leading this effort locally!

-artlook ® is an interactive mapping platform that allows school districts of all sizes to collect, map and analyze data regarding the availability and distribution of arts staffing, funding and services on a school-by-school basis.
+Numerous studies point to the value of arts education in improving student outcomes, yet the absence of comprehensive data is a challenge, and access to the arts remains an issue for many students nationally.
+This is where the artlook® platform comes in. artlook ® is an interactive mapping platform that allows school districts of all sizes to collect, map and analyze data regarding the availability and distribution of arts staffing, funding and services on a school-by-school basis.
 Through artlook®, city and school district leaders, grant makers and service agencies are able to act in concert with each other, using real-time data to inform decision-making that can transform how funding, resources and supports are efficiently and equitably distributed to students and schools.

 In addition to the real-time benefits for individual schools and arts organizations, district leaders can: